-A group of residents living near the Company s Melvindale, Michigan plant has filed suit, purportedly on behalf of a class of persons similarly situated (Melvindale I).
-The class has been certified for injunctive relief only.
-The court declined to certify a damage class but has permitted approximately 300 people to join the lawsuit as plaintiffs.
+A group of residents living near the Company's Melvindale, Michigan plant filed suit, purportedly on behalf of a class of persons similarly situated ("Melvindale I").
+The class was been certified for injunctive relief only.
+The court declined to certify a damage class but permitted approximately 300 people to join the lawsuit as plaintiffs.
 The suit is based on legal theories of trespass, nuisance and negligence and/or gross negligence, and is pending in the United States District Court, Eastern District of Michigan.
-Plaintiffs allege that emissions to the air, particularly odor, from the plant have reduced the value and enjoyment of Plaintiffs property, and Plaintiffs seek unspecified compensatory and exemplary damages in an amount in excess of \$25,000 per Plaintiff and unspecified injunctive relief.
-The Company is unable to estimate its potential liability, if any, from this lawsuit.
-In a lawsuit with similar factual allegations, also pending in United States District Court, Eastern District of Michigan, the City of Melvindale has filed suit against the Company based on legal theories of nuisance, trespass, negligence and violation of Melvindale nuisance ordinances seeking damages and declaratory and injunctive relief.
-The court has dismissed the trespass counts in both lawsuits.
-The property damage claims in Melvindale I have been dismissed, and all of the damage claims in the suit filed by the City of Melvindale have been dismissed.
+Plaintiffs allege that emissions to the air, particularly odor, from the plant have reduced the value and enjoyment of Plaintiffs' property, and Plaintiffs seek unspecified compensatory and exemplary damages in an amount in excess of \$25,000 per Plaintiff and unspecified injunctive relief.
+In a lawsuit with similar factual allegations, also pending in United States District Court, Eastern District of Michigan, the City of Melvindale filed suit against the Company based on legal theories of nuisance, trespass, negligence and violation of Melvindale nuisance ordinances seeking damages and declaratory and injunctive relief.
+The court dismissed the trespass counts in both lawsuits.
+The property damage claims in Melvindale I were dismissed, and all of the damage claims in the suit filed by the City of Melvindale were dismissed.
 The City of Melvindale now seeks unspecified injunctive relief.
-In April, 2002, a group of residents living near the Company s Melvindale, Michigan plant, represented by named plaintiffs not listed in the Melvindale I lawsuit but purportedly on behalf of a class of persons defined similarly to that in Melvindale I filed a suit ( Melvindale II ).
-Plaintiffs in Melvindale II rely on essentially the same legal theories and factual allegations as originally set forth in Melvindale I. However, the Melvindale II Plaintiffs purportedly seek only damages in an amount of more than \$25,000 and less than \$75,000 per member of the putative class and do not seek injunctive relief.
-The Company removed Melvindale II, which was originally filed in the Circuit Court of Wayne County, Michigan to the United States District Court, Eastern District of Michigan where the Melvindale I and the City of Melvindale lawsuits are pending.
-On October 21, 2002, the Melvindale II lawsuit was remanded to Wayne County Circuit Court.
-No action has been taken by the court with respect to class certification.
-The Company is unable to estimate its potential liability, if any, from this lawsuit.
-The Company or its predecessors have operated a rendering plant at the Melvindale location since 1927 in a heavily industrialized area down river south of Detroit.
-The Company has taken and is taking all reasonable steps to minimize odor emissions from its recycling processes and is defending the lawsuits vigorously.
+In April, 2002, a group of residents living near the Company's Melvindale, Michigan plant, represented by named plaintiffs not listed in the Melvindale I lawsuit but purportedly on behalf of a class of persons defined similarly to that in Melvindale I filed a suit in Wayne County Circuit Court ("Melvindale II").
+Plaintiffs in Melvindale II rely on essentially the same legal theories and factual allegations as originally set forth in Melvindale I. However, the Melvindale II Plaintiffs seek only damages in an amount of more than \$25,000 and less than \$75,000 per member of the putative class and do not seek injunctive relief.
+No action has been taken by the court in Melvindale II with respect to class certification.
+The Company has reached a satisfactory settlement agreement that will resolve all three of these lawsuits, subject to certain conditions including final approval of the Court.
+The settlement has received preliminary approval from the Court; and the Court has entered an order providing for the process, including notice to a settlement only class, of final evaluation and judgement regarding the settlement.